Riverside-Software/pct/CONTRIBUTING.md

 ## How to build PCT ?

-* Fork and clone project on GitHub
 * Modify `pct.build.properties` to match your OpenEdge installation dir
 * Make sure you don’t have PCT.jar in `$ANT_HOME/lib`
-* Execute `ant clean jar` to build everything (PCT.jar is created in dist/ directory)
+* Execute `ant clean jar` (or `ant clean classDoc jar` if you want to test ClassDocumentation on Windows) to build everything (PCT.jar is created in dist/ directory)
 * Execute `ant prepare-test` to (re)generate the testbox dir, where tests are executed
 * Execute `ant -DDLC=/path/to/dlc -Dprofiler=true -lib dist/PCT.jar -file tests.xml test` to execute unit tests